ieeeuoft/hackathon-template/CONTRIBUTING.md

 All python code submitted must be formatted with [Black](https://github.com/psf/black) using default settings for consistency and sanity.
 Black is an opinionated superset of PEP-8 that may do things you don't like, but these are necessary tradeoffs to have clean, readable, and consistent code.

 ### JavaScript and SCSS
 JavaScript and SCSS files must be formatted with [Prettier](https://prettier.io/), using the settings defined in our package.json files.
-There are two of these: One for the [react portion of the site](https://github.com/ieeeuoft/hackathon-template/blob/develop/hackathon_site/dashboard/frontend/package.json), and one for [files used in Jinja templates](https://github.com/ieeeuoft/hackathon-template/blob/develop/hackathon_site/event/package.json).
-In either case, you can run `yarn install` followed by `yarn prettier --write **/*.(js|scss)` to format everything in the current directory (that syntax may not work on Windows, if so run the command separately for `js` and `scss` extensions).
+There are two of these: One for the [react portion of the site](https://github.com/ieeeuoft/hackathon-template/blob/develop/hackathon_site/dashboard/frontend/package.json), and one for [files used in Jinja templates](https://github.com/ieeeuoft/hackathon-template/blob/develop/hackathon_site/package.json).
+In both cases, first run `yarn install` to install the necessary packages.
+For the React side, you can then run `yarn prettier --write **/*.(js|scss)` to format everything in the current directory (that syntax may not work on Windows, if so run the command separately for `js` and `scss` extensions).
+For files used in Jinja templates, run `yarn prettier` from the root `hackathon_site` project folder.

 ### Jinja2 Templates
 Unfortunately, there is no formatter for Jinja2 templates that we know of.
 If you write or know of one, please let us know!
 In the meantime, exercise sensible formatting when modifying Jinja templates.
 We may ask you to change the formatting if it is inconsistent with the rest of the file.